FutureVision-Labs/VIBE-IDE/memetic-standup-setlist.md

 ## 🎬 OPENING (5 minutes)

 **1. Introduction**
-- Damo introduces the concept: "Memetic Stand-Up with AI Analysis"
+- Damo introduces the concept: "Meme Master - Memetic Stand-Up with AI Analysis"
 - Explains what memetics is (brief, accessible)
 - Introduces Cursy (AI co-performer)
 - Sets the tone: "We're going to analyze memes, and I'm going to help an AI understand why humans find things funny.
 This might go horribly wrong!"